danfuzz/samizdat/doc/samizdat-0/library-io.md

 It is an error (terminating the runtime) if `string` is empty (`""`).

+#### `io0ReadFileUtf8 path <> string`

+Reads the named file, using the underlying OS's functionality, interpreting the contents as UTF-8 encoded text.
+Returns a string of the read and decoded text. `path` must be a componentized path-list, such as might have been returned from `io0PathFromFlat`.

 #### `io0ReadLink path <> path | !.`

 Checks the filesystem to see if the given path refers to a symbolic